-Statistics show “crossing not at an intersection” is still most deadly for pedestrians
+Statistics show “crossing not at an intersection” is most deadly for pedestrians

-Every year for the last ten years, 2012-2021, “crossing not at an intersection” has been the most deadly thing that pedestrians do before a fatal pedestrian-car accident.
+Every year between 2012-2021, “crossing not at an intersection” has been the most deadly thing that pedestrians do before a fatal pedestrian-car accident.
 It has accounted for 24.1% (2018) to 40.6% (2016) of all pedestrian fatalities in a given year.

-In Michigan, the pedestrian car accident statistics for 2021 show that Sunday was the deadliest day for pedestrians, accounting for 30 or 16.4% of all pedestrian deaths for the year.
+In Michigan, the pedestrian car accident statistics show that Sunday was the deadliest day for pedestrians in 2021, accounting for 30 or 16.4% of all pedestrian deaths for the year.
 This was the first time in the 10 years between 2012-2021 that Sunday was the most deadly for pedestrians.
 It was Friday for 6 other years and Saturday for 3.

 Were you hit by a motor vehicle while walking?
-Michigan Auto Law can help
+The attorneys at Michigan Auto Law can help

 If you or a loved one were hit by a car as a pedestrian, either while walking across a street or a sidewalk, you can call us toll free anytime 24/7 at (855) 891-1670 for a free consultation with one of our experienced pedestrian accident lawyers.
 We will answer your questions about your legal rights to pain and suffering compensation, economic damages, auto No-Fault insurance PIP benefits, and settlements in cases like yours.
 There is absolutely no cost or obligation.
 You can also get help from an experienced injury attorney by visiting our contact page or chat feature on our website.